lsst/afw/doc/lsst.afw.math/index.rst

 * Optimization of functions is handled by `minimize()`
 * Convolution of images is handled by `convolve()`
 * Warping of images is handled by `warpImage()`
-* Manipulating spatially-distributed sets of objects (e.g. PSF candidates); an annotated example is available as SpatialCellSetExample
+* Manipulating spatially-distributed sets of objects (e.g. PSF candidates)

 .. _lsst.afw.math-using: